 The Program's rates set in the ratemaking process meet the definition of an ADC, so for this Program, this schedule should be developed on that basis.
-Based on GASB guidance, a full 10 years of information should be shown in this schedule if it is available, but this 10-year history can be built one year at a time following implementation.
-We have shown only the current year of this Schedule of Employer Contributions below and believe that you can accumulate these in the MainePERS ACFR to build this schedule to show the full 10-year schedule over time.
+Based on GASB guidance, a full 10 years of information should be shown in this schedule.
+We have shown only the current year of this Schedule of Employer Contributions below and believe that you can accumulate these in the MainePERS ACFR to show the full 10-year schedule.

 Only the current year of the Notes to Schedule of Employer Contributions below needs to be included in the notes to this schedule.
 However, any factors that significantly affect trends in the Schedule of Employer Contributions at any point in the 10-year period should also be included in the notes to this schedule.
-As of June 30, 2022, we have not included such a note in the Notes to Schedule of Employer Contributions below.
-However, it is our expectation that the System's staff will make the final determination regarding any notes needed for this schedule and we are available to provide any additional information that they may need for this purpose.
+As of June 30, 2023, we have not included such a note in the Notes to Schedule of Employer Contributions below.
+However, it is our expectation that the System's staff will make the final determination regarding any notes needed for this schedule, and we are available to provide any additional information that they may need for this purpose.

-Table VI-4 Schedule of Employer Contributions FY 2022

-Actuarially Determined Contribution (ADC) \$ 594,305

-Contributions in Relation to the ADC 594,305

-Contribution Deficiency/(Excess) \$0

-Covered Payroll (Payroll) \$ 8,502,222

-Contributions as a Percentage of Payroll 6.99%
+Table VI-4 Schedule of Employer Contributions FY 2023 Actuarially Determined Contribution (ADC) \$ 601,756 Contributions in Relation to the ADC 601,756 Contribution Deficiency/(Excess) \$0 Covered Payroll (Payroll) \$ 8,658,366 Contributions as a Percentage of Payroll 6.95%

-For FY 2022